TurtlewareAU/homelab-docs/Homelab/Terraform/Proxmox VM Network boot.md

 We can then invoke this with `terraform init`.
 Which ever folder we have this provider file in we can start generating new machines, modify current ones, or remove no longer needed machines.

-To setup a new virtual ma
+### Terraform Machine Configuration

+To setup a new virtual machine within our proxmox agent or cluster we need a configuration file specific for our netboot needs. below is an example I use to spin up new virtual machines, which will use MaaS netboot/